 A cup does not reveal its contents while it is sitting quietly on the table.

-Then everyone sees what was
+Suddenly everyone knows what was

 already inside.